Inferring kilonova population properties with a hierarchical Bayesian framework I : Non-detection methodology and single-event analyses: Introduction

 As a first example and proof of concept, we demonstrate realistic constraints possible on the KN emission from the past follow-up of the event GW190425 \citep{LVCGW190425} conducted with the Zwicky Transient Facility (ZTF) \citep{ZTF_GW190425}.
 ZTF is an optical time-domain survey, consisting of a CCD camera with a 47\,deg$^2$ field-of-view installed on the 48-inch Samuel Oschin Schmidt Telescope at the Palomar Observatory.
 Scanning the sky at an areal survey speed of $\sim$\,3750 square degrees per hour in three custom filters, ZTF-$g$, ZTF-$r$, ZTF-$i$; it reaches a median depth of 20.4\,mag in 30\,s exposures in its nominal nightly survey but can also conduct deeper target-of-opportunity followup of external events \citep{CoAh2019}; for a comprehensive review of the ZTF instrument, software, and survey see \citet{Bellm_2019ZTF, Masci_2019ZTF, Graham_2019, Dekany_ZTF_2020}.

 Among the 13 events searched by ZTF in Advanced LIGO's third observing run \citep{kasliwal2020kilonova} that could have a probable EM counterpart, based on the probability of the system containing a NS i.e. p(BNS) or p(NSBH), GW190425 is so far the only significant binary merger event confirmed by LIGO and Virgo \citep{LVCGW190425} to likely be a BNS based on the posterior inference of its masses; therefore, our analysis herein focuses on this event alone.
 GW190425 was located at a distance of 159$^{+69}_{-71}$\,Mpc and its final 90\% credible localization spanned 8284\,deg$^2$ \citep{LVCGW190425}.
 For GW190425, ZTF observed $\sim$8000\,deg$^2$, corresponding to 45\% probability of the initial BAYESTAR skymap \citep{SiPr2016bayestar} which reduced to 21\% integrated probability within the 90\% credible region of the LALInference skymap \citep{Veitch2015} and attained a median depth of m$_{AB}\approx$21\,mag in $g$- and $r$-bands \citep{CoAh2019}.
+For the purpose of this analysis, we consider ZTF areal coverage within the entire LALInference skymap, which corresponds to 32\% probability.
 No KN was identified in the observed region of this event by ZTF or other optical telescopes \citep{gcn24167, gcn24172, gcn24187, gcn24190, gcn24191, gcn24197, gcn24210, gcn24224, gcn24227, gcn24285}, or for any other GW event followed-up with ZTF \citep{kasliwal2020kilonova}.

 This paper is organized as follows.
 In Sec. \ref{Bayesian Inference}, we provide a detailed description of the Bayesian framework including a derivation of the model posterior and important aspects that impact the inference.
 We then present our main inference results on GW190425 using two different prior assumptions in Sec. \ref{sec:GW190425}.
 We also use this Section to compare our results with those obtained from {\tt simsurvey} \citep{Feindt_2019}, a simulation tool for astronomical surveys previously used in the literature to constrain KN luminosity distributions \citep{kasliwal2020kilonova}.
 We then conclude with a discussion of our results and future outlook in Sec. \ref{discussion}.